-What is Lycra fabric?
+What is a Lycra fabric?

 Lycra fabric is the brand name for elastane material.
 This is a general term for any textile where elastane yarns have been used in its construction.
 It is strong and flexible, like rubber.
-It does not lose its shape or stretch when pulled and it has excellent recovery.
+It does not lose its shape or stretch when pulled and it has an excellent recovery.

 Lycra material can also be known as Spandex.
 It is a polyurethane based synthetic fiber, which has an exceptionally high degree of stretch and rapid recovery.
 Initially developed in 1958, it was created to replace latex rubber as a stretching agent in clothing.
 It is usually combined with other fibers, such as cotton or polyester and it is used in a huge variety of products – from fashion to medical equipment.

 How is it manufactured?

 Lycra is made up of a long chain polymer called polyurethane.
 This is produced by reacting a polyester with a disconsolate.
 The polymer is made into a fiber using a dry spinning process.

 The unique stretchy attribute of Lycra fibers is a result of the yarn’s chemical composition.
 A block copolymer process produces them.
 The long flexible blocks of polyurethane alternate with shorter, more crystalline segments.
 The longer portions provide the sketchiness and the crystalline segments create re-enforcing points.
 This is what makes it such a strong and durable fiber.